zhekai-w/docker_hiwin_ros2_ws/README.md

 Docker environment for hiwin robotics arm control.
 Main fucntion is to use realsense to tell where the billard balls are and hit the ball accurately.

+## Acknowledgment
+The Hiwin_libmodbus submodule package is from [Hiwin_libmodbus](https://github.com/tku-iarc/Hiwin_libmodbus.git).
+The libumodbus submodule package is from [libmodus](https://github.com/stephane/libmodbus.git).

 ## Requirements
 This package requires operating system ubuntu and setup with docker.\
 [Docker install method](https://docs.docker.com/engine/install/ubuntu/)\